 - 1. Members can debate the motion. - 2.
 Before speaking in debate, members obtain the floor. - 3.
-The maker of the motion has first right to the floor if they claim it properly meaning should they want to speak first. - 4.
+The maker of the motion has first right to the floor if he claims it properly - 4.
 Debate must be confined to the merits of the motion. - 5.
 Debate can be closed only by order of the assembly (2/3 vote) or by the chair if noone seeks the floor for further debate.